Robinson Crusoe: Inverted Crusoeism

+Comic strip adaptations

 The story was also illustrated and published in comic book form by Classics Illustrated in 1943 and 1957.
 The much improved 1957 version was inked / penciled by Sam Citron, who is most well known for his contributions to the earlier issues of Superman.
 British illustrator Reginald Ben Davis drew a female version of the story titled Jill Crusoe, Castaway (1950–1959).

+Bob Mankoff, cartoon editor of The New Yorker attributes the genre of desert island cartoons, which began appearing in the publication in the 1930s, to the popularity of Robinson Crusoe.

 Stage adaptations

 A pantomime version of Robinson Crusoe was staged at the Theatre Royal, Drury Lane in 1796, with Joseph Grimaldi as Pierrot in the harlequinade.
 The piece was produced again in 1798, this time starring Grimaldi as Clown.
 In 1815, Grimaldi played Friday in another version of Robinson Crusoe.

 Jacques Offenbach wrote an opéra comique called Robinson Crusoé, which was first performed at the Opéra-Comique in Paris on 23 November 1867.
 This was based on the British pantomime version rather than the novel itself.
 The libretto was by Eugène Cormon and Hector-Jonathan Crémieux.

 There have been a number of other stage adaptations, including those by Isaac Pocock, Jim Helsinger and Steve Shaw and a musical by Victor Prince.